KanzakiYui/React-SPA-Infrastructure-Template/README.md

 2. [husky](https://github.com/typicode/husky)

 ## 3. _npm run lint_
-1. Although when you start the application, you can view all lint warings in browser console, however we also provide alternative to check your syntax & best practice problems in more straightforward way.
+1. Although when you start the application, you can view all lint warnings in browser console, however we also provide alternative to check your syntax & best practice problems in more straightforward way.
-2. Using this command will output all lint warnings in your termianl directly and application won't occupy resource/memory to start a local server to run this application.
+2. Using this command will output all lint warnings in your terminal directly and application won't occupy resource/memory to start a local server to run this application.

 ## 4. _npm run build_
 1. Create a bundile file containing all necessary resources (media resources like images etc. will be created separately)